asg017/UCSD-Professional-Website-Maker/README.md

 of privacy and respect, but this also violates [UC San Diego's Principles of Community](https://ucsd.edu/about/principles.html):

-We are committed to the highest standards of civility and decency toward all.
+> We are committed to the highest standards of civility and decency toward all.
 We are committed to promoting and supporting a community where all people can work and learn together in an atmosphere free of abusive or demeaning treatment.

-(thanks to [u/crancherryy](https://www.reddit.com/r/UCSD/comments/8pyinp/regarding_the_cse_professor_who_disclosed_a/e0f718d/) for pointing this out).
+(thanks to [u/crancherryy](https://www.reddit.com/r/UCSD/comments/8pyinp/regarding_the_cse_professor_who_disclosed_a/e0f718d/) for pointing this out)

 So if you wanna cat-up your acsweb servers, here ya go